particle-iot/docs/src/content/support/troubleshooting/troubleshooting-tools.md

 title: Troubleshooting Tools
 template: support.hbs
 columns: two
-devices: [ photon,electron,core ]
+devices: [ photon,electron,core,raspberry-pi ]
 order: 10
 ---

 # Troubleshooting Tools

-Here are some tools to help you as you troubleshoot your Photon.
+Here are some tools to help you as you troubleshoot your {{device}}.

 ## Listening Mode Commands